-), Erebus Racing has been forced to find another driver to fill the seat of the #9 SP Tools Mercedes-Benz E63 AMG V8 Supercar in 2013 and beyond.
+IN THE wake of the Shane Van Gisbergen saga, Erebus Racing has been forced to find another driver.
 And, as of this morning, it has been confirmed that German Maro Engel is the man for the job.

 But just who is this Maro Engel, you ask?
 Well, he’s a driver with 17 years’ racing experience, including over a decade in international open-wheelers and touring cars.
 And considering he’s still only 27, that’s a mighty impressive resume.

 Starting in Karts at the age of 10, Engel spent four years competing throughout Germany and France before finishing fourth in the 2000 European Junior Karting championship in Sarno.
 That effort saw him secure a drive in the 2001 Formula BMW Junior Cup, where he impressed from the get-go with three wins, nine podiums and four poles, finishing third overall.

 Next up was a tilt in German Formula BMW, where a win, three podiums and a pole helped him convince those in the know that he had the potential to step up to the highly competitive world of Formula Three racing.

 From 2003-05 Engel had a number of tilts in European, German and Italian F3, before again being promoted – this time to the highly-regarded British F3 championship.
 His pace also impressed Mercedes-AMG, who signed Engel as an official ambassador for the brand.

 Racing against drivers such as Bruno Senna, Romain Grosjean, Sergio Perez and Mike Conway, Engel finished his two seasons in British F3 in fifth and second place respectively, earning himself a seat in the DTM championship for season 2008.